gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: >0

       Frequency to update the neighbor list.
-When this is 0, the neighbor list is made only once.
-With energy minimization the pair list will be updated for every energy evaluation when :mdp:`nstlist` is greater than 0.
-With :mdp-value:`cutoff-scheme=Verlet` and :mdp:`verlet-buffer-tolerance` set, :mdp:`nstlist` is actually
+When dynamics and :mdp:`verlet-buffer-tolerance` set, :mdp:`nstlist` is actually
       a minimum value and :ref:`gmx mdrun` might increase it, unless it is set to 1.
 With parallel simulations and/or non-bonded force calculation on the GPU, a value of 20 or 40 often gives the best performance.
-With :mdp-value:`cutoff-scheme=group` and non-exact cut-off's, :mdp:`nstlist` will affect the accuracy of your simulation and it can not be chosen freely.

    .. mdp-value:: 0

       The neighbor list is only constructed once and never updated.
 This is mainly useful for vacuum simulations in which all particles see each other.
+But vacuum simulations are (temporarily) not supported.

    .. mdp-value:: <0